 Join Couchsurfing to see Bruno’s full profile.
 It’s free!

 I live and grew up in Quebec, Canada's french speaking province.
 Je parle donc français!
 I now live in Montreal since 10 years.
 Montreal is an animated 1.5 million people city where there is a lot to see and live, especially in terms of culture.
 Lot of outdoors also outside of town, for which I can give you the BEST advice ever.

 I'm a passionate traveller, a seeker of truth, joy and freedom.
 I'm part of those who believe a "bon voyage", as well as a good life, is not about "where" you go or "what" you see and do, but mostly about "how" you live it and "who" you meet during your journey.
-CouchSurfing touches something at the core of my values and I try to practice hospitality as an Art, nothing less, and to help people have the BEST stay at my place and the most untouristified travelling experience in my country, province and city.
+CouchSurfing touches something at the core of my values and I try to practice hospitality as an Art, nothing less, and to help people have the greatest stay possible at my place and the most untouristified travelling experience in my country, province and city.
 I'm so happy that CouchSurfing exists.
 This is an abundant source of opportunities.
 It nurtures the good side of life and I keep meeting exceptional people.

 MORE ABOUT ME: I'm a fun and high energy individual.
 I love to discuss, to listen, to make people laugh and feel good.
 Among a lot of things, I especially enjoy outdoor trips of all types.
 I am open minded, genuinely generous, curious about other cultures and people ways of thinking and living.
 I'm a socially engaged citizen, trying to make the world a better and greener place, one thing at a time.
 My academic background is in sociology, but throughout the years, I've working in a bunch of different things, from tourism to human rights and architecture.
 These days, I'm doing some freelance stuff, after 4 years as a sustainability advocacy leader.

 Why I’m on Couchsurfing